gmazzap/Faber/README.md

 The id is the second argument, because first is an array of properties / services to be registered on instance creation.

-The hook can be used to add properties and services to container, because the action passes as argument the just-created container instance:
+The hook can be used to add properties and services to container, because the it passes the just-created container instance as argument to hooking callbacks:

     add_action( 'faber_' . $container->getId() . '_init', function( $container ) {
        // do something with container